Margherita Pizza

 Authentic Margherita pizza does not contain freshly sliced tomato as a topping.
 The sauce is made from San Marzano tomatoes.

 I always recommend fresh mozzarella.
 An alternative would be whole milk-low moisture mozzarella that is cut into strips or cubed.
-Don’t use pre-shredded cheeses!
+Don’t use pre-shredded cheese for best results.

 More Pizza Recipes